 You also have to pay the costs of running a home such as council tax and energy costs.

-Use Shelter's budget calculator to help you work out the costs involved.
+Use the Money Advice Service budget planner to help you work out the costs involved.

 Find out more from the Money Advice Service about the costs of buying a home.